macguirerintoul/v4.macguire.me/content/blog/the-making-of-mycredit.md

 date: 2018-12-29
 ---

-import Showcase from '~/components/Showcase' import MagicLink from '~/components/MagicLink' import MagicVideo from '~/components/MagicVideo' import MagicImage from '~/components/MagicImage' import Blockquote from '~/components/Blockquote'

 This post explores the process of creating MyCredit.
 Looking for an overview?
 [See the project page](/work/mycredit).

 ## Problem